 Guides & How To's

-Getting to Grips with Blockchain: A Guide for Beginners
+Getting to Grips with Blockchain: A Beginners Guide

-Check out our comprehensive guide to Blockchain technology & find out more about the hype
+Check out our comprehensive beginners guide to Blockchain technology

-Illustration that reads "Getting to Grips with Blockchain"
+Illustration that reads "Getting to grips with blockchain a beginners guide"

-You may have heard the word “blockchain” floating around the banking, cryptocurrency or investment industries over the last few years.
-In this blog post, we discuss the basics of blockchain technology and what all the hype around it means.
+You may have heard the word “blockchain” floating around the banking, cryptocurrency, or investment industries over the last few years.
+In this blog post, our blockchain beginners guide discusses the basics of blockchain technology and what all the hype around it means.

 So, What is Blockchain?